The Ultimate Guide to Pro Bono Work Experience

 One of the most famous and widely-known advocacy groups within the UK, Liberty is a politically impartial organisation that campaigns for fundamental rights and freedoms nationally.
-Their underlying philosophy grounds the values of human dignity, individual treatment and fairness as the foundations of a democratic society.
+Its underlying philosophy grounds the values of human dignity, individual treatment and fairness as the foundations of a democratic society.
 Their strategies broadly fall under the headings of public campaigning, test case litigation, parliamentary policy analysis and providing free advice and information.

 Volunteer opportunities are recruited for on a rolling basis throughout the year, with a variety of positions typically on offer.
-From administrative support, to conducting legal research and drafting responses to queries from members of the pubic, volunteers are expected to spend around a day of their time each week at the organisation’s welcoming Westminster office.

 The London Legal Support Trust is an independent charity that raises funds for free legal advice services in London and the South East.
 In addition to funding their offer their knowledge, contacts and experience of the sector to help agencies become more sustainable.